INT. YOUR NEXT DRAFT — DAY

 A beat isn't a sticky note somewhere else — it's linked to the actual lines it covers.
 Tag it, summarize it, keep director's notes and comments beside it.
 When the scene moves, the beat moves with it.

-⌘B on any line turns it into a beat.
+⌘⇧B on any line turns it into a beat.

 The editor — sections, beats and the inspector

-Script management that reads like a shelf
+A library that reads like a shelf

 Sections